GermanyOfficial Name: Federal Republic of Germany

 Driver right-of-way rules are different from the United States.
 Unless you are traveling on a priority road, vehicles coming from the right have the right-of-way.
 It is generally illegal in Germany to pass vehicles on the right.

-The threshold for determining whether a person has been driving under the influence of alcohol is lower than in the United States.
-Under German law it is illegal to operate a vehicle if the blood level is 0.5 per mill or higher.
+The threshold for determining whether a person has been driving under the influence of alcohol is lower than in many parts of the United States.
+Under German law, it is illegal to operate a vehicle if the blood level is 0.05% or higher.
 The law imposes a penalty and the withdrawal of the driver’s license for specified periods of time depending upon the gravity of each violation.
 For more information, please visit the U.S. embassy’s webpage on “Driving in Germany.”

 It is illegal to use your cell phone while driving in Germany.
 If you would like more specific information on travel within Germany, please visit the website of the German National Tourist Board